Doing Research at MUSC

 University Research Council

-As an advisory body for the Associate Provost of Research, the University Research Council (URC) is charged to recommend initiatives and mechanisms to develop, promote and administer a dynamic and innovative research environment at MUSC with the goal of nurturing discovery and knowledge application for the benefit of society.
+As an advisory body to the Vice President for Research, the University Research Council (URC) is charged to recommend initiatives and mechanisms to develop, promote and administer a dynamic and innovative research environment at MUSC with the goal of nurturing discovery and knowledge application for the benefit of society.

-The committee was restructured by the Interim Associate Provost for Research to focus on strategic issues of broader impact.
-Its membership is defined as the Associate Deans of Research from the Colleges, the Director of the Hollings Cancer Center, the Chief Research Informatics Officer, the Director of the South Carolina Clinical and Translational Research Institute (Associate Provost for Clinical and Translational Science), two at-large members and the Chair of the Standing Operations Subcommittee.
+The committee was restructured by the Associate Provost for Research to focus on strategic issues of broader impact.
+Its membership is defined as the Associate Deans of Research from the Colleges, the Director of the Hollings Cancer Center, the Chief Research Informatics Officer, the Director of the South Carolina Clinical and Translational Research Institute, the Assistant Provost for Research Infrastructure, the Assistant Provost for Research Compliance and Regulatory Affairs, and two at-large members.
+Non-voting ad hoc members include the Director of the Office of Research Development and the Chair of the Research Communications Committee.

 - Monitor the overall research environment of the University, including conducting needs assessments for research administration, new technologies, cores and/or centers;